-If t he EEI is Then • An ongoing situation, not caused by a recent loss of income or other change; and Eligibility will be denied or terminated.
-The customer did not provide the information needed to determine eligibility. • The customer cannot or will not explain how expenses are being paid • Due to a change in circumstances; and The customer's situation will be reviewed again within 6 months. • The customer does not know yet how expenses will be met
+lf t he EEI is Then • An ongoing situation, not caused by a recent loss of income or other change; and Eligibility will be denied or terminated.
+The customer did not provide the information needed to determine eligibility. • The customer cannot or will not explain how expenses are being paid • Due to a change in circumstances; and The customer's situation will be reviewed again within 6 months. • The customer does not know yet how expenses will be met reported.
+This is either at the time of the initial determination of eligibility or later.